 Cherry Meringue Dessert combines layers of a crispy tender meringue with a smooth cream cheese mixture that’s slathered with a sweet-tart cherry topping.
-It’s an easy cherry dessert that’s just as pretty as it is delicious.
+It’s an easy cherry dessert that’s just as pretty to look at as it is delicious.

 NOTE: The meringue layer should be made 12 hours or the day before it’s needed.